micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And when Jesus heard it, He said to them, Those who are strong _and_ well have no need of a physician, but those who are weak _and_ sick; I came not to call the righteous ones _to repentance_, but sinners (the erring ones and all those not free from sin).
+And when Jesus heard it, He said to them, Those who are strong and well have no need of a physician, but those who are weak and sick; I came not to call the righteous ones to repentance, but sinners (the erring ones and all those not free from sin).